confluentinc/workshop-tableflow-databricks/labs/LAB2_cloud_deployment/LAB2.md

 3. **Ensure EC2 Instance is running**
    1. Navigate to the EC2 home page
    2. Click on *Instances* in the left navigation
-   3. Search for the name of your instance (it should contain your AWS username)
+   3. Search for the name of your instance (it should contain your call sign)
    4. Click on the link for it
    5. Check that it is running